 - A lot of drive, sometimes frustrating ...

-Some activities weren't budgeted correctly so the expenses are a bit higher in Australia.
-But the good news is that we really enjoyed our experience there, and we are here for that.
+Some activities had not been budgeted correctly so the budget did not necessarily follow on Australia.
+But the good news is that we were happy, then we are here for that.

 Here are some of the unplanned extras that costed us bit of money:

-- 2 days / 1 nights in Fraser Island with Fraser Explorer Tours so we could sleep on the island and discover the island a bit longer: 788 AUD (+/- 500 EUR)
+- 2 days / 1 nights in Fraser Island with Fraser Explorer Tours so you can sleep on the island and discover the island for the better: 788 AUD (+/- 500 EUR)

 - Flying over Fraser Island with Air Fraser Island for 160 AUD (+/- 100 EUR) for 2 people with take off and landing from the beach!

 - Cruise in the Whitsundays 2 days/1 night on a wooden sailboat with Tall Ship Adventures for 791 AUD (+/- 500 EUR)

 Despite these 3 big extras, we spent 6378 EUR for 41 days in Australia, meaning 155 EUR per day for 2 people, for an initial planned budget of 6020 EUR for 43 days.

 The good news: Visa was free whereas we had planned 2 EUR for that.

 Alcohol is very very expensive in Australia, buying in large quantities (bag in box, pack of beer by 30x) it allows to reduce expenses, but also to drink more ...